Regis Road Household Waste Recycling Centre is open:

-The centres are for the use of residents only for the disposal of household waste.
+The HWRC is for the use of residents only for the disposal of household waste.
+Commercial, trade or industrial waste is not permitted.

-If you intend to use a van* to bring your waste or items for re-use and recycling please call 0208 884 5613 at least 24 hours prior to visiting the site as only pre-booked vans will be allowed to tip.
+If you intend to use a van/trailer* to bring your waste or items for re-use and recycling please call 020 7974 7133 at least 24 hours prior to visiting the site as only pre-booked vans/trailers will be allowed to tip.

 Residents will be asked for the following information: